oh the ironing

 whether or not releasing the cables is a blow for against our freedom, the man himself seems an absolute gothical nutter.

 Julian Assange threatened to sue The Guardian last year when he learned it planned to publish stories based on leaked US diplomatic cables without his permission, it's claimed today.
-The Wikileaks founder's gripe: That the paper had obtained the documents it intended to use not via him, but from a leaker within his organisation …
+The Wikileaks founder's gripe: That the paper had obtained the documents it intended to use not via him, but from a leaker within his …

 There was a veneer?
 I never liked the man; his approach to whistleblowing has always been (in my books) sensationalised and horribly, horribly wrong.
 You and I will disagree a great deal I think on the necessity of whistleblowing itself (I am a staunch supporter of /properly vetted/ document leaking; see Cryptome) but only the most simple individuals could ever have actually seen The Man Himself as some form of Hero.